TristonStuart/Yorg3ModWiki/README.md

 var app = api.exportedVariables.Loader.app;
 ```
 ### Getting API (Register Mod)
-The api variable is needed as it is the mods connection point to the game, without it your mod can do nothing.
-You will only need to register one mod function per mod.
-The api variable is used for registering your mod implementation (check below) and also is your link to everything outside the game environment (aka main menu, settings, user details, and more).
+The api variable is needed as it is the mods connection point to the game, without it your mod can do nothing. <br> You will only need to register one mod function per mod. <br> The api variable is used for registering your mod implementation (check below) and also is your link to everything outside the game environment (aka main menu, settings, user details, and more).
 ```javascript
 function myMod(api){
   console.log('I got the api!');